top of page

 • LinkedIn

 Emilia Perez premiered at the 2024 Cannes Film Festival.
-Netflix will release it in theaters and on its streaming service later this year.
+Netflix will release it in theaters on November 01 and on its streaming service on November 13.

 A prison drama centering on a Muslim convict; a romance between a single father and a killer whale trainer deepens after tragedy; a Sri Lankan Tamil warrior feels to France to seek a better life; two brothers chase after a gold prospector in 1850s Oregon; and a sexually-charged romantic comedy about millennial Parisians.
 These are the basic descriptions of the last five films directed by Paris’ own Jacques Audiard, none of which seem to share an obvious thematic link or calling card.
 In fact, the only thing that keeps them connected is their fate after they premiere, with all of them collecting a bevy of festival and César nominations/awards.
 That streak of genre maneuverability continues with Audiard’s latest work, Emilia Perez, a musical crime comedy set in modern Mexico.
 Based on the results, I’m sure more awards are not far behind to go along with the Best Actress and Jury Prize haul at this year’s Cannes Film Festival.